 How do I make glossary or style guide rules?

-There are cases where you'll want to make sure that a particular word is translated a certain way, or not translated at all.
 A common example is the word "Home" on a website.
 Some machine translation engines will translate this to "Casa" in Spanish or "Maison" in French, neither of which would be the correct translation.
 To ensure that Home is translated properly, you could make a Glossary Rule to always translate "Home" as "Inicio" in Spanish or "Accueil" in French.

-You can make three different types of rules.
+In the ensuing modal, you can make three different types of rules.

-1. Never Translate: Choose this if you want a word or phrase to never be translated into another language.
+- Never Translate: Choose this if you want a word or phrase to never be translated into another language.
 An example might be a brand or product name.

-3. Don't Translate As: Choose this option if you do want this word or phrase to be translated, but there are certain words that you don't want to use in the translation.
+- Don't Translate As: Choose this option if you do want this word or phrase to be translated, but there are certain words that you don't want to use in the translation.
 This could be useful in the case that an otherwise normal word has a slang or idiomatic meaning in certain areas that you want to avoid.

 Both Never Translate and Translate As can be set to override an automatic translation.
 Note, however, that "Don't Translate As" cannot override automatic translations, so this rule is really directed towards human translators as a guideline.